a-viv-a/iconic-drive/README.md

 - [ ] add options for how to crop non square files, instead of leaving it up to the os
 - [ ] catch and log errors

+## building from source + contributing

+if your building on your target os, ``go build .`` and ``fyne package`` will suffice.
+If you are building for a different os, ``fyne-cross <target os>`` is what you should do.
+This will require docker, and a rather large initial download.
+Finally, if you add or change files in the data folder, you will need to run ``go-bindata data/...`` to update the ``bindata.go`` file, as the contents of the data folder will not be built into the final executable.
+Thanks for taking the time to contribute/build from source/read this far!

 ## licence
 MIT - Go wild!